 Home

-The primary problem with LEDs is the unregulated density of the light.
-This is called ‘luminance’.
-Because LEDs emit a directed beam of energy, the light does not disperse gently over distance, so even from far away, you are getting hit with extremely intense light.
-The second problem is the non-uniformity of the light, which is exceedingly dense in the middle of the beam, but near zero at the edges.
-The third problem is the color temperature.
-The fourth problem is the square wave flicker.
-Each individual reacts differently to the different characteristics.
+Traditional light sources radiate the light outward.
+LEDs focus the light into a beam.
+Because LEDs emit a directional beam of focused light, the light does not disperse gently over distance, so even from far away, LED light is extremely intense.
+LED light is exceedingly dense in the middle of the beam, but the density is near zero at the edges.
+The unique characteristics of LED light include the directional beam, non-uniform spatial distribution, unnatural spectral power distribution, square wave flicker, and digital flashing.
+Each individual and creature reacts differently to the different characteristics.
 There are little or no government regulations for any of this.